 A court of summary jurisdiction dealing with an offence under this Part or under regulations made under this Part is to be constituted by a magistrate.

-[Section 61 inserted by No. 59 of 2004 s.
+[Section 61 inserted: No. 59 of 2004 s.
 141.]

-62. Evidence, etc.
+62. Evidence etc.

 (1) In any legal proceedings, a certificate purporting to be signed by the Minister and to certify that —

-(a) a state of emergency was in existence, either in the whole State or a part of the State as specified therein, on a day or during a period specified therein, in respect of an emergency specified therein;
+(a) a state of emergency was in existence, either in the whole State or a part of the State as specified therein, on a day or during a period specified therein, in respect of an emergency specified therein; or

-(b) a delegation by the Minister to a person specified therein of the exercise or performance of any power, authority, duty or function specified therein was in force on a day or during a period specified therein;
+(b) a delegation by the Minister to a person specified therein of the exercise or performance of any power, authority, duty or function specified therein was in force on a day or during a period specified therein; or

 (c) a delegation by the Minister to a person specified therein was subject to the conditions or limitations specified therein or was not subject to any conditions or limitations other than those specified therein or was not subject to any conditions or limitations at all; or